NLog/NLog.Extensions.Logging/README.md

 ASP.NET Core
 ----

-**ASP.NET Core** users should (also) install  [NLog.Web.AspNetCore](https://www.nuget.org/packages/NLog.web.aspnetcore)!
+**ASP.NET Core** users should install  [NLog.Web.AspNetCore](https://www.nuget.org/packages/NLog.web.aspnetcore)!
-Since the beta this library is also work nicely for .NET Core users (so non ASP.NET).
-We have removed all reference ASP.NET Core.
+This was needed to support also the non-ASP.NET users.

 NLog.Web.AspNetCore has a dependency on this library, so there is no need to directly install it anymore.